whitphx/stlite/packages/desktop-cli/README.md

 ## How to create a Streamlit desktop app

-1. Create a new NPM project with the following `package.json`.
+1. Create the following `package.json` file to start a new NPM project.
 Edit the `name` field.
    ```json
    {
      "name": "xxx",